derwind/misc_scripts/README.md

 extract a subset of UFO file.

 ## extract_features.rb
-extract `include' statements in a n Adobe OpenType feature file.
+extract 'include' statements in a n Adobe OpenType feature file.

 ## uncompyle_all.rb
 uncompile all *.pyc under specified directory by using [uncompyle2](https://github.com/wibiti/uncompyle2).